 School fun runs are a fantastic way to get young students excited about being active.
-These elementary school fundraisers are also a great way to utilize peer to peer fundraising.
+These elementary school fundraisers are also a great way to utilize peer-to-peer fundraising.
 With these initiatives, students register to participate, then they raise funds from neighbors, friends, and family to achieve their goal of finishing the run.
 Here are some fun run concepts:

-- Physical Challenges & Obstacles: If you want to consider another dimension to give more excitement to the run, add physical challenges like an obstacle course.
+- Physical Challenges and Obstacles: If you want to consider another dimension to give more excitement to the run, add physical challenges like an obstacle course.
 These can also help boost donations for the student council fundraising effort.